Iterative Importance Fine-tuning of Diffusion Models: Experiments

 \subsection{Text-to-Image Reward Fine-tuning}

-Despite the progress in training text-to-image diffusion models, samples not always align with human preferences.
-In particular, the model can struggle with unnatural prompts such as ``A green rabbit'' \citep{venkatraman2024amortizing,fan2024reinforcement}.
-To alleviate this problem, the diffusion model is fine-tuned to maximise some reward model, trained to imitate human preferences.
-We use the latent diffusion model Stable Diffusion-v1.5 \citep{rombach2022high} and align it using the ImageReward-v1.0 \citep{xu2024imagereward} reward model.
-We refer to Appendix~\ref{app:rewardfinetuning} for experimental details.
-In Figure~\ref{fig:stable_diff_greenrabbit}, we show examples for the prompt ``A green rabbit''.
-Here, we see that in contrast to the pre-trained model, we obtain samples which align better with the prompt.
-This can also be seen in the mean reward value of $-0.18$ for the base model and $0.67$ for the fine-tuned model, evaluated over $60$ images.
-However, for some samples the visual quality also degrades.
-Specifically, in the middle image of the bottom row, the output shows oversaturation in the green colour.
+Despite the progress in training text-to-image diffusion models, samples do not always align with human preferences.
+In particular, the model can struggle with unnatural prompts such as ``A green colored rabbit'' \cite{venkatraman2024amortizing,fan2024reinforcement}.
+To address this, a common strategy is to fine-tune the model to maximise a reward signal that approximates human judgment.
+We evaluate our approach on Stable Diffusion-v1.5 \cite{rombach2022high}, aligning it via the ImageReward-v1.0 \cite{xu2024imagereward} preference model, see Appendix~\ref{app:rewardfinetuning} for experimental details.

+\paragraph{Baselines and Comparisons} We compare our method against two inference-time strategies: Top-$K$ sampling (with $K=6$), which simply selects the highest-reward candidate from a batch, and FK-Steering \cite{singhal2025a}.
+Furthermore, we benchmark against state-of-the-art fine-tuning approaches: DPOK \cite{fan2024reinforcement}, Relative Trajectory Balance (RTB) \cite{venkatraman2024amortizing}, and Adjoint Matching \cite{domingo2024adjoint}.
+We adopt the LoRA parameterisation \cite{hu2021lora} for DPOK, RTB, and our method.
+For Adjoint Matching, we report results for both the standard full-model fine-tuning and a LoRA variant.

+\paragraph{Results} Quantitative results are summarised in Table~\ref{tab:results_stablediff}, with samples provided in Figure~\ref{fig:stable_diff_greenrabbit}, see Appendix~\ref{app:rewardfinetuning} for additional samples.
+We report both the mean reward and diversity, which is measured as $1 - \text{cosine similarity}$ of CLIP embeddings \cite{radford2021learning}.
+Across three prompts, all fine-tuning methods improve rewards relative to the base model.
+Adjoint Matching achieves the highest overall reward (e.g., $1.706$ for ``A green colored rabbit'').
+However, this comes at the expense of diversity and a significantly higher memory requirement due to full-model adaptation.
+In contrast, Importance Fine-Tuning achieves competitive rewards while maintaining diversity levels comparable to DPOK and RTB.
+Crucially, our method shares the efficient $O(B)$ memory footprint of DPOK and, like RTB, requires only reward evaluations without gradient access.
+Overall, importance fine-tuning offers more of a middle ground; achieving a lower reward than adjoint matching but with a more efficient and scalable training pipeline, making it an option for researchers without access to large-scale compute.